Emmyirab-anon/Truth-or-Dare/README.md

 # Truth-or-Dare
-Test with "Truth or Dare.exe", along with all the .txt in thesame folder as the .exe file
+To test, all the .txt files must be in thesame folder as the "Truth or Dare.exe" file